-There will be at least two questions, with at least one in each section, on application of Mathematics in real-world contexts, including those from business and the social sciences.
+There will be at least two questions in Section B on application of Mathematics in real-world contexts, including those from sciences and engineering.
 Each question will carry at least 12 marks and may require concepts and skills from more than one topic.